-We want STAT 1350 to be an environment where you can feel safe to express your thoughts and ideas.
+We want STAT 1350 to be an environment where you can feel safe to express your thoughts and ideas about what you are learning about.
 You can expect fair, consistent, and respectful treatment from the entire STAT 1350 teaching team.
-We expect all students to treat fellow students, recitation instructors, and lecturers, with respect in your behavior, attitude and communications, be they in-person or through online communication.
+We expect all students to treat fellow students, recitation instructors, and lecturers, with respect in your behavior, attitude and communications, be they in-person discussions or email.
 Again, please see the OSU Code of Student Conduct at http://studentlife.osu.edu/csc/